 Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
-We can also give you information in large print or other alternate formats at no cost if you need it.
+We can also give you information in large print or Spanish at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Customer Care (phone numbers are printed on the back cover of this booklet) or contact our Executive Director of Compliance and Legal Services.
+To get information from us in a way that works for you, please call Customer Care (phone numbers are printed on the back cover of this booklet).